 Brumback is board certified in neurology with special qualifications in child neurology.
 As a result of Brumback’s training, she is a nationally recognized expert in the clinical assessment and management of autism spectrum disorders and related disorders such as Rett syndrome.

-Brumback joined the faculty at Dell Medical School as an assistant professor and pediatrics in 2017.
+Brumback joined the faculty at Dell Medical School in 2017.
 She is also a member of the Department of Neuroscience at UT Austin and a member of the Center for Learning and Memory and the Institute for Neuroscience at UT Austin.